Albizu University: Albizu Clinic

 The Albizu Clinic, a nonprofit organization affiliated with the university, provides mental health services to children, adolescents, and adults in San Juan and surrounding communities.
 The clinic also serves as a practicum and internship site for Albizu University graduate students.
 The Albizu Clinic Internship Training Program in Clinical Psychology is exclusively offered to Albizu students in the Psy.D. and Ph.D. in Clinical Psychology programs.

 The Albizu Clinic also provides speech and language services for children and adults in the areas of autism, dysphagia, motor-speech disorders, neurological impairments, hearing impairments, cognitive disabilities, and developmental disorders.
 Graduate students from the university's M.S. in Speech and Language Pathology program work closely with licensed and certified pathologists.

 Miami Campus

 Located in the Miami, Florida, metropolitan area, the Miami Campus offers an array of undergraduate and graduate degree and certificate programs in the fields of psychology, education, speech and language, English for speakers of other languages (ESOL), criminal justice, and human services.

-Student body

-At the Miami Campus, enrolled students for Fall 2019 included 119 undergraduates, 615 in graduate programs, and 109 in the ESOL certificate program.
-95% of the students are from Florida and 5% are from out-of-state.